GrigoriyKuzevanov/WM-final/README.md

 ## Usage

 ### Superuser
-Before using you have to create first superuser.
+Before using the application you need to create the first superuser:
-- create superuser

 ```shell
 python -m app.scripts.create_superuser
 ```

-After that you can use superuser credentials to log in.
+Use the credentials you provided in `.env` file to log in.

 ### Admin

-Admin interface uses [starlette-admin](https://jowilf.github.io/starlette-admin/) and available by default on `localhost:8000/admin`
+Admin interface uses [starlette-admin](https://jowilf.github.io/starlette-admin/) and is available by default at `localhost:8000/admin`

 ### API documentation
-Endpoints available by default on `localhost:8000/docs`
+API endpoints and documentation are available by default at `localhost:8000/docs`